-What makes Princess Tomato shine is the deliciously tongue-in-cheek translation job written by the veggie heads at Hudson Soft USA, a subsidiary of Hudson Soft that lasted until 1995.
-Like Maniac Mansion, Princess Tomato pushed censorship boundaries considerably in the NES days.
+What makes Princess Tomato stand out is its tongue-in-cheek translation written by the veggie heads at Hudson Soft USA, a subsidiary of Hudson Soft, which eventually folded in 1995.
+Like Maniac Mansion, Princess Tomato pushed Nintendo’s censorship boundaries considerably.

-During one scenario, your character sneaks into a steamy bathroom and a girl showering inside calls you a pervert for looking in.
+During one scenario, for example, your character sneaks into a steamy bathroom and a girl showering inside calls you a pervert for spying on her.

-The password screen of the prototype is completely different and does not have any numerical inputs, which makes many of the passwords from the released version impossible to enter.
-Even all-lettered passwords used in the released game (like PPWCXTVWXTW for level 4) do not work when entered in the prototype.
+The password screen in the prototype is completely different and does not have any numbers, which makes many of the passwords from the released North American version impossible to enter.
+Even all-lettered passwords used in the final game (like PPWCXTVWXTW for level 4) do not work when used in the prototype.

-With some experimentation, I did discover a way to make passwords work in both versions, however.
-It’s all a matter of matching up where the symbol is located on the 7 x 5 grid (7 across, 5 down).
+After some experimentation, I did discover a way to covert the released game’s passwords to make them work in the prototype.
+It’s all a matter of matching up where each symbol is located on the 7 x 5 grid.

-For example, the debug password, which when entered takes you to a looping rock-paper-scissors match, works on the released version with the code GG62.
-When looking at the proto password screen, there’s a P in the place where the G is on the released password screen; where the 6 is located on the released password screen, there’s an F; and where there’s a 2 on the released, there’s a B in the proto.
-So entering PPFB on the prototype takes you to the same debug mode because the placement of PPFB matches that of GG62 on the released version.
+For example, the debug password, which when entered takes you to a looping rock-paper-scissors match, is accessed by inputting the code GG62 in the released game.
+On the prototype’s password screen, there’s a P where the G is located on the released game’s password screen; where the 6 is located on the released password screen, there’s an F; and where there’s a 2 on the released, there’s a B in the prototype.
+Therefore, entering PPFB on the prototype takes you to the same debug mode.
+This trick works with all of the other passwords as well.

 List of Working Prototype Passwords: